MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/uk-setup-postal-code-service.md

 ---
-title: Set Up the GetAddress.io UK Postcodes Extension
+title: GetAddress.io UK Postcodes Extension [GB]
 description: Learn how to configure the GetAddress.io extension in the British version of Business Central.
 author: bholtorf
 ms.service: dynamics365-business-central